 With the loss of Yemen to the Persians and the rise of the Arabs the Aksumites lost their foreign trade and abandoned Aksum.

 The coins, though not in general as rare as they once were, are still scarce and many types are extremely rare.
 Anonymous copper coins are the ones most often seen.
 One large hoard of over 800 gold coins was found at al-Madhariba near Aden in the late 1980s.

-The best book on the coinage is Aksumite Coinage by Munro-Hay and Juel-Jensen.
+The best book on the coinage in English is Aksumite Coinage by Munro-Hay and Juel-Jensen.